AASHISHAG/aashishag.github.io/_posts/2019-8-12-gsoc_week-10+week-11.md

 I am happy to update on my Week 10 and Week 11 progress.
 This period was the most exciting period.
 I spent time training and evaluatig the model and finally running it on CASE HPC.

-Training
+### Training
 This was the most crucial part.
-I arranged all the modules namely, MFCC Features, Acoustic Model and Language Model and tested the sequence on a smaller dataset, before putting the entire training the model on all the data.
+I arranged all the modules namely, MFCC Features, Acoustic Model and Language Model and tested the sequence on a smaller dataset, before putting the model on training on the complete data.

-Results
+### Results

 <audio controls>
   <source src="/others/de_1.wav" type="audio/wav">